aws/aws-fpga/hdk/cl/examples/README.md

 4. Once your build is complete, an e-mail will be sent to you stating "Your build is done."

-### 3. Submit the Design Checkpoint to AWS to Register the AFI
+### 3. Submit the Design Checkpoint to AWS to Create the AFI

 To submit the DCP, create an S3 bucket for submitting the design and upload the tarball file into that bucket.
 You need to prepare the following information: